How did Pfizer vaccine fare against Omicron in NZ?

 • 1,762,125 – Total Covid-19 cases confirmed in New Zealand to date.

-• 49% - Booster effectiveness against symptomatic Omicron infection, according to one large Qatar-based study that also indicated 76% effectiveness against hospitalisation and death.
+• 49% - Booster effectiveness against symptomatic Omicron infection relative to two doses, according to one large Qatar-based study that also indicated 76% effectiveness against hospitalisation and death.